-The light flashed bright and dissolved, and Odo's breath hitched as he came back to himself.
-His eyes flicked from side to side as he tried to get his bearings.
-He was inside the Challenger, near the replicator.
-Yes, of course, now he remembered.
-He'd made this little cranny of Miro's ship his temporary home, since Miro and Eeris spent most of their time up front.
-He'd retreated back here after the Starfleet security officers had refused him entry to Federation Headquarters…
+The light flashed bright and dissolved, and Odo’s breath hitched as he came back to himself.
+His eyes flickered from side to side as he tried to get his bearings.
+He was inside the Challenger, near the replicator…

 He crept up front, slowly.
-Surely if Eeris or Miro had come on board, he would have noticed?
-Miro wasn't exactly known for being quiet, and Eeris…well…let's just say, her altered balance from losing both arms and changed her gait, just a bit.
-But no, he hadn't heard a thing, lost as he'd been in Sisko's imposed "vision."
+Surely if Eeris had come back on board, he would have noticed?
+Her altered balance from losing both arms had changed her gait, just enough to be noticeable.
+But no, he hadn’t heard a thing, lost as he’d been in Sisko’s imposed “vision.”

 Odo cautiously peeked around the corner that joined the cockpit with the corridor, and was shocked to see the female Trill from earlier—Naral—sitting in the Challenger’s pilot seat like she owned the place.

 She jumped clear out of her seat and whirled around to face him, body pressing back against the dashboard as if to put as much distance between them as possible.
 Her eyes widened as she took him in.